ractodev/youtube-wrapped/README.md

 6. Download the generated archive when it's ready.
 7. Extract the `watch-history.json` file from the archive.
 If you have downloaded your Takeout data in any other language, rename the corresponding file to **watch-history.json**.

-## Usage

-1. Place the `watch-history.json` file in the root directory of the project.
-2. Run `docker-compose build` to build the images.
-3. Run `docker-compose up` to start the containers.
-4. Enjoy!